Who Pays No-Fault Benefits For Pedestrians and Bicyclists?

 Lawyer Commentary on No-Fault Statute: MCL 500.3115

-Personal protection insurance benefits under the assigned claims plan for claims of persons not occupants of vehicle.
+Personal protection insurance benefits under the assigned claims plan for claims of persons who are not occupants of a vehicle

 You do not need to be an occupant of a car or truck involved in a collision in order to receive No-Fault insurance benefits.
 A non-occupant, such as a pedestrian, bystander, bicyclist, etc., injured in an auto accident is entitled to No-Fault benefits to cover medical expenses and lost wages.

 The order of priority for determining what auto insurance company will pay on a non-occupant’s claim for No-Fault benefits is similar to that described in MCL 500.3114 for a motor vehicle occupant.

 Specifically, non-occupants, such as pedestrians, bystanders and bicyclists, who suffer personal injury as the result of being struck by a vehicle in Michigan, will seek No-Fault benefits from the following sources in the following order:

 - The non-occupant’s No-Fault auto insurance policy for his or her own personal motor vehicle in which he or she is the named insured.
 (MCL 500.3114(1); 500.3115)